 Every generation has its guitar heroes and famous instruments that they make use of.
 To some, Rickenbacker guitars defined the psychedelic 1960s.
-For others, the Gibson Les Paul symbolized arena rock of the 1970s.
+For others, the Gibson Les Paul symbolized the arena-sized rock of the 1970s.
 What about the modern sound of indie rock?
 Here are 5 guitar models that encapsulate the sound and look of today’s indie music.

 The Airline Res-O-Glas

 Guitarists of the past were known to splurge on classic Les Paul and Stratocaster models.
 But, Jack White felt like he needed a challenge.
 Originally the Airline Res-O-Glas was the kind of inexpensive guitar ordered out of a magazine for around $100.
 Its use on the White Stripes’ Elephant album helped the brand’s popularity and, in many ways, defined indie rock for at least one generation.
-The guitar, and similar models, are now often used in indie rock, noise and even modern blues.
+The guitar, and similar models, are now often used in indie pop-rock, noise, and even modern blues.
 Then again, indie rock duos have naturally tended to gravitate towards more exotic gear to help with their look and sound.

 Fender Stratocaster / Squier Stratocaster

 On the other hand, Gibson hasn’t quite made the transition to the new era quite as seamlessly.
 While they undeniably remain one of the industry’s standards, frequent complaints about high prices and poor quality control have hurt the company’s reputation.
 Plus, who is looking to spend potentially thousands of dollars for an instrument that will need immediate modifications.
 Better research the best humbuckers for indie while you have the chance and purchase a guitar that may already have them in stock.

-Armstrong favors the classic, single coil version, a kind of Telecaster for the Gibson company and, funnily enough, one of the company’s less expensive models.
+Armstrong favors the classic, single-coil version, a kind of Telecaster for the Gibson company and, funnily enough, one of the company’s less expensive models.

 As with many guitar companies, much of their fame can be traced to the popularity of one genre.
 In the case of the Jazzmaster, the genre is surf rock.
-With its subtle maple wood neck, and its single-coil pickups, the Fender Jazzmaster is ideal for the cleanish, reverb-soaked sound.
-No wonder it’s one of the most popular indie rock guitar models.
+With its subtle maple wood neck and its single-coil pickups, the Fender Jazzmaster is ideal for the cleanish, reverb-soaked sound.
+No wonder it’s one of the most popular indie-rock guitar models.

 It was famously used by Troy Van Leeuwen of Queens of the Stone Age and Lee Ranaldo and Thurston Moore of Sonic Youth.
 The Noel Gallagher Fender Jazzmaster may one day soon become an actual model due to the endorsement of the famous former Oasis songwriter.
-More recently, it has been favored by Alex Rosamilia of the Gaslight Anthem, Joshua Hayward of The Horrors or Ira Kaplan of Yo La Tengo.
+More recently, it has been favored by Alex Rosamilia of The Gaslight Anthem, Joshua Hayward of The Horrors, or Ira Kaplan of Yo La Tengo.
 The alternative rock guitar sound would, no doubt, have been much different without it.

-Albert Lee HH
+Albert Lee HH (Music Man)

 The Danelectro guitars have been around for decades and have always sat as something of an oddity.
 Its odd look, strange taste for pickups and elongated neck made a staple of the acid rockers of the late 1960s.
 But, the instrument has made a comeback with the best indie rock guitarists, fans of a bit of experimentation in their playing, choosing the indie model for their present-day needs.
 Furthermore, the products created by the Danelectro brand lend themselves very well to the indie guitar sound that many modern bands appreciate.
 Beck, Zachary Cole Smith of Diiv, Mark Oliver Everett of Eels, sing the instruments praises.

-The best indie rock guitars offer versatile sound, a powerful tone, an interesting look and magnetic appeal that makes newer generations gravitate towards the instrument.
+The best indie rock guitars offer versatile sound, a powerful tone, an interesting look, and magnetic appeal that makes newer generations gravitate towards the instrument.
 These guitars take care of all those areas and more.